goeswaste/goeswaste.github.io/OpenBSD-vs-FreeBSD.md

+---
+layout: default
+title: My Page
+permalink: /OpenBSD-vs-FreeBSD/
+---

+# Hello

+This is Markdown rendered as HTML.

 # Differences Between OpenBSD and FreeBSD

 Both OpenBSD and FreeBSD are Unix-like operating systems descended from BSD (Berkeley Software Distribution), but they focus on very different goals.